Psoriasis

 What Is Psoriasis?

-Psoriasis is a condition that usually appears between the ages of 15-35 but can onset at any age.
+Psoriasis is a condition that most often appears between the ages of 15-35 but can onset at any age.
 It can have uncontrolled flareups and remissions throughout your life.
-Psoriasis is a genetic disease, and is not contagious.
+Psoriasis is an auto-immune disease, and is not contagious.
 Unfortunately, there is no known cure.
-However, excellent treatment is available and Dr. Musick will try to minimize your psoriasis with treatments in our facility in Swansea, IL.
+However, excellent treatment is available and we will work with you to minimize your psoriasis.

 What is the main cause of psoriasis?

-When you have psoriasis, the lifecycle of your skin cells speeds up.
+When you have psoriasis, you immune cells attack your skin and the lifecycle of your skin cells speeds up.
 Cells build up on the skin surface before the older cells can be shed.
-The extra skin cells form scales and red patches that are itchy and sometimes painful.
+The extra skin cells form scales and the immune inflammation causes red patches that can be itchy or painful.

 Despite being widespread, psoriasis and its causes are not fully understood.
-It is thought to be an immune system problem, especially relating to your T cells and white blood cells called neutrophils.
-T cells usually course through the body looking for viruses and bacteria to attack, but with psoriasis, the T cells attack healthy skin cells by mistake.
+It is thought to be an immune system problem, especially relating white blood cells called neutrophils and lymphocytes.
+White blood cells usually course through the body looking for viruses and bacteria to attack, but with psoriasis, the white blood cells attack healthy skin cells by mistake.
 This causes inflammation.

-These overactive T cells also trigger increased production of healthy skin cells, more T cells, and other white blood cells, particularly neutrophils.
-These cells also travel into the skin causing inflammation and sometimes creating pustular lesions.
-Psoriasis-affected areas become warm and red, due to dilated blood vessels.
+These overactive white blood cells also trigger increased production of healthy skin cells.
+Psoriasis-affected areas become warm and red, due to dilated blood vessels and inflammation.

 The inflammation triggers more skin cells to be produced and they move to the outermost layer of the skin too quickly — a process that should take weeks occurs in only days.
 These cells build up on the skin surface in thick, scaly patches.